The Canadian Provinces with the Highest Rates of Cancer

 Estimated cancer deaths: 206.6 per 100,000 (30,100 deaths)

 Ontario has one of the lowest lung cancer mortality rates in Canada, which is connected to a lower rate of smoking in this province.
 Ontario also has a relatively high survival rate for both colorectal and prostate cancers.
-Uterine cancer is expected to see an increase in new cases in Ontario and B.C., moreso than other provinces, which may have to do with an expected increase in population.
-A report from March 2016 from Cancer Care Ontario shows that First Nations, especially those living on reserves, have a much higher prevalence of cancer risk factors than non-Aboriginal Ontarians.
+Uterine cancer is expected to see an increase in new cases in Ontario and B.C., more than other provinces, which may have to do with an expected increase in population.
+A report from March 2016 from Cancer Care Ontario shows that Indigenous people, especially those living on reserves, have a much higher prevalence of cancer risk factors than non-Indigenous Ontarians.